What EfficientMobilizationCan Mean for Your Patients

 Mozobil 1

-Mozobil is indicated in combination with G-CSF to mobilize hematopoietic stem cells to the peripheral blood for collection and subsequent autologous transplantation in patients with NHL or MM.2
+MOZOBIL® (plerixafor) injection is indicated in combination with filgrastim to mobilize hematopoietic stem cells (HSCs) to the peripheral blood for collection and subsequent autologous transplantation in patients with non-Hodgkin’s lymphoma (NHL) or multiple myeloma (MM).

-Mozobil + G-CSF Decreased the Number of Apheresis Days Compared With G-CSF Alone2
+Mozobil + Filgrastim Decreased the Number of Apheresis Days Compared With Filgrastim Alone2

 Study Design